datacoves/docs/docs/reference/airflow/datacoves-operator.md

 - `tables`: a list of tables to override the default ones. _Warning:_ An empty list `[]` will perform a full-database sync.
 - `additional_tables`: a list of additional tables you would want to add to the default set.
 - `destination_schema`: the destination schema where the Airflow tables will end-up.
 By default, the schema will be named as follows: airflow-{datacoves environment slug} for example airflow-qwe123
-- **Connection** There are currently two service credential delivery methods for Airflow.
-You may only use one or the other.
 - `service_connection_name` The name of your environment variables from your [service connection](/how-tos/datacoves/how_to_service_connections.md) which are automatically injected to airflow if you select `Environment Variables` as the `Delivery Mode`.

 ```python
 """## Datacoves Airflow db Sync Sample DAG
 This DAG is a sample using the DatacovesDataSyncOperatorSnowflake Airflow Operator
 to sync the Airflow Database to a target db
 """

 from airflow.decorators import dag
 from operators.datacoves.data_sync import DatacovesDataSyncOperatorSnowflake